marcelhesse1337/node-botnet/README.md

 #Instructions and Information
 Run app.js, server starts on localhost:3000

+	/api

-/api recieves the information each bot needs.
+	recieves the information each bot needs.

+	/ui

-/ui displays the forum for sending new information to the bots.
+	displays the forum for sending new information to the bots.

 Default password is "98frayw4fa4hw"

+	/api/post

-/api/post is what the forum uses to post information that is recieved with /api
+	is what the forum uses to post information that is recieved with /api

 #Plans:
 Add more features to the bots
+Fix spIGETTIOS